This is the Best Ever Brussels Sprouts Salad with dried cranberries, pumpkin seeds, and an easy apple cider vinegar and honey dijon dressing.

 - Weekly Meal Plans, Grocery & Prep Lists

 Step 1: Wash and cut the brussels sprouts.

 Step 3: Add in the toppings.

-Add to a large bowl with cranberries, pumpkin seeds and almonds.
+Combine the brussels sprouts with cranberries, pumpkin seeds and almonds.

 Step 4: Mix in the dressing.

-How to cut brussels sprouts for salad
+How to shave brussels sprouts for salad

 - Cut the bottom root part off.
 This is much tougher than the rest and you don’t want it in your salad.

 - Put the sprouts in a bowl of cool water to rinse.
 They usually aren’t very dirty, but any residual dirt will sink to the bottom.

 - Slice the brussels sprouts thinly with a sharp knife.
 Start by cutting the root off and lay them with the cut side down on the cutting board.
 This will give you a flat surface and make them easier to slice.